wurmlab/SBC361-programming-in-R/2021/practical1/index.md

 ---
 layout: page
+title: Introduction to Regular Expressions in R
 ---

-# Computing in R - Practical 1
+# Introduction to Regular Expressions in R

-October 2021

-## Introduction
-This practical 1 is an introduction to regular expressions.

 ## Regular Expressions